YuriGor/deepdash/docs/index.md

 - [paths](#paths-keysdeep) - (keysDeep) get an array of paths
 - [mapDeep](#mapdeep) - produce an array of deep values processed by iteratee.
 - [mapValuesDeep](#mapvaluesdeep) - produce an object with the same structure but with values trasformed thru iteratee.
+- [mapKeysDeep](#mapkeysdeep) - produce an object with the same values but with keys trasformed thru iteratee.
 - [reduceDeep](#reducedeep) - like reduce but deep
 - [someDeep](/#somedeep)  - returns true if found some matching deep value, otherwise false
 - [pickDeep](#pickdeep) - get object only with keys specified by names or regexes